Skip to Content

 1. Deal with dirty diapers with the ice bucket liner or plastic laundry bag.

-A soiled diaper can really stink up a hotel room quickly.
-While I always try to travel with diaper disposal bags, sometimes they are forgotten or used up.
-For the same smell-containing effect, take out the little plastic liner you can find in the hotel’s ice bucket and use it to dispose of a diaper tied up in the trash.
+For the same smell-containing effect, take out the little plastic liner you can find in the hotel’s ice bucket.
+You can use it to dispose of a diaper tied up in the trash!
 The plastic laundry bags that are often in a hotel room closet can work too.

 2. Pack just one roll of tape for a multitude of childproofing needs.